kpzhang/vec2link/datasets/Foursquare_readme.txt

 The file dataset_TSMC2014_TKY.txt contains 537703 check-ins in Tokyo.

 =============================================================================================================================
-Please cite our paper if you publish material based on this dataset.
+Please cite the paper below if you publish material based on this dataset.

 =============================================================================================================================
 REFERENCES